anmarjarjees/java-extra/README.md

 System.out.println(provinces.size() + " provinces: " + provinces);

 provinces.forEach(province -> System.out.println(province));
 ```

+## Streams API:
+Stream API can be used with lambdas to create concise or powerful code

+## Lambda Expression with the Java built-in Functional Interfaces

  **Lambda Expression** is an implementation of the "Consumer Functional Interface" from the java.util.function package.

  Below is the first part of original "Consumer" Interface: